Compare Ceiling Painting Costs

 Overview of Ceiling Painting

-You might be planning a ceiling painting project because you’ve had ceiling damage repaired or a new fixture like a ceiling fan installed or moved.
+You might be planning a ceiling painting project because you’ve had ceiling damage repaired or a new fixture like a ceiling fan installed or moved, or adding recessed lighting to a room.
 Other homeowners are tired of flat white and are joining the trend toward more colorful ceilings.
 There are various reasons for painting the ceiling only and not the walls too.
 In fact, repainting is listed as one of the 21 things to do before listing your house for sale, so having fresh paint is a big deal.

 Ceiling painting costs are higher than those for painting walls because of the difficulty reaching the surface, the need to tape off or remove light fixtures, clear the room and cover the floor.